Understanding the difference between flammability and combustibility

 Understanding the difference between flammability and combustibility when undertaking a risk assessment, can save on the cost of protective systems and procedures and still be sufficient to protect your people, plants and process.

-We offer a range of tests that can meet the multiple safety requirements of flammable and combustible materials.
+We offer a range of tests and risk assessments that may include dangerous substances (DSEAR) that can meet the multiple safety requirements of flammable and combustible materials.

 Read the full article here.